dotCMS/dot-cicd/README.md

 # Dot CI/CD

 ## Overview
-The purpose of yhis project is to store no application code but the required functionality to throw into CI (**Travis** and soon into **Github Actions**) the code found in **core** (and probably more).
+The purpose of this project is to store no application code but the required functionality to throw into CI (**Travis** and **Github Actions**) the code found in **core** (and probably more projects to come later) so it can execute some CI/CD basic stuff: build code, build docker images, publish them and run unit, integration and postman tests.

 It includes from bare bash scripts, initial setup files to **Docker** images.
 In other words everything else that is not, in this first initiaive, the **core** application code.

-The code and resources stored in this repo are meant to be consumed by the current CI, which in this case is **Travis**.
-But soon enough there should be some **Github Actions** pieces of work around.
+The code and resources stored in this repo are meant to be consumed by the current CI/CD providers: **Travis** and **Github Actions**.

 ## Resources
 The CI configured in the application project will import the code found in this repo to make it available to its CI workspace.